 As explained in "Gas Revenues and Expenses" the settlements of the Index-to-fixed (fixed-receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
 At the end of each fiscal period, the Corporation is required to mark the remaining notional volumes of all commodity swaps to fair market value and report them as a derivative instrument on the balance sheet.
-At March 31, 2023 and 2022, the remaining 2006 project volumes were 85 million and 113 million MMBtu, respectively, and the market price of gas was lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$290 million and \$333 million, respectively, relating to the commodity swaps unsettled as of those dates.
-On February 1, 2023, the 2017 project was refunded with the proceeds of the 2023 bonds.
-The remaining volumes increased to 299 million MMBtu, due to the additional five years added to the end of the project, and the fixed price changed from the 2017 fixed price to the 2023 fixed price.
-At March 31, 2023, the market price of gas was lower than the fixed price at which the 2023 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$196 million relating to the commodity swaps unsettled as of March 31, 2023.
-At March 31, 2022, the remaining 2017 project volumes were 253 million, and the market price of gas was markedly higher than the fixed price at which the 2017 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$257 million relating to the commodity swaps unsettled as of March 31, 2022.
-March 31, 2023 and 2022, the remaining 2018 project volumes were 205 million and 212 million MMBtu, respectively, and the market price of gas was markedly higher than the fixed price at which the 2018 fixedreceiver gas price swaps were executed, resulting in derivative instrument liabilities of \$180 million and \$247 million, respectively, relating to the commodity swaps unsettled as of those dates.
-At March 31, 2023 and 2022, the remaining 2021 project volumes were 174 million and 180 million MMBtu, respectively, and the market price of gas was higher than the fixed price at which the 2021 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$178 million and \$214 million, respectively, relating to the commodity swaps unsettled as of those dates.
+At March 31, 2024 and 2023, the remaining 2006 project volumes were 53 million and 85 million MMBtu, respectively, and the market price of gas was lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$198 million and \$290 million, respectively, relating to the commodity swaps unsettled as of those dates.
+At March 31, 2024 and 2023, the remaining 2023 project volumes were 291 million and 299 million MMBtu, respectively and the market price of gas was lower than the fixed price at which the 2023 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$211 million and \$196 million, respectively, relating to the commodity swaps unsettled as of those dates.
+At March 31, 2024 and 2023, the remaining 2018 project volumes were 199 million and 205 million MMBtu, respectively, and the market price of gas was higher than the fixed price at which the 2018 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$151 million and \$180 million, respectively, relating to the commodity swaps unsettled as of those dates.
+At March 31, 2024 and 2023, the remaining 2021 project volumes were 168 million and 174 million MMBtu. respectively, and the market price of gas was higher than the fixed price at which the 2021 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$190 million and \$178 million, respectively, relating to the commodity swaps unsettled as of those dates.

 The Corporation also enters into fixed-payer commodity swaps from time to time at the request of its Members to hedge against variability of cash flows related to gas supply and provide rate stability.
 The requesting Member enters into a corresponding agreement to pay the costs and receive the benefits of these fixed-payer commodity swaps.
-At March 31, 2023 and 2022, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members was 20 million and 9.9 million MMBtu, respectively.
-At March 31, 2023, the market price of gas was lower than the fixed prices at which most of those swaps were executed and resulted in derivative instrument liabilities of \$4.5 million.
-At March 31, 2022 the market price of gas was higher than the fixed prices at which most of those swaps were executed and resulted in derivative instrument assets of \$16.4 million.
+At March 31, 2024 and 2023, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members was 14 million and 20 million MMBtu, respectively.
+At March 31, 2024 and 2023, the market price of gas was lower than the fixed prices at which most of those swaps were executed and resulted in derivative instrument liabilities of \$6.8 million and \$4.5 million, respectively.